-Our Special Needs Co-ordinator, (SENCo) is Mrs. Riordan who is also our Nursery teacher.
+Our Special Needs Co-ordinator, (SENCo) is Mrs. Riordan.
 She is supported by Mrs. Sullivan, our Speech and Language Teaching assistant, who works exclusively with children who have Speech and Language needs.
 In addition, there are many teaching assistants with in the classrooms who have a named pupil or who have expertise in other areas.
-The school also has a pastoral lead and also a trained ELSA, who support children with varied needs, often over lapping with the SEND umbrella.
+The school also has a pastoral lead and staff with additional training in supporting children with emotional needs, often over lapping with the SEND umbrella.

 What are Special Educational Needs and Disabilities?